jaola2987/Github-search/README.md

 ## Live Demo

-The application is deployed on Vercel https://github-search-lsgqqu1zu-volha-ivanovas-projects.vercel.app/.
+The application is deployed on [Vercel](https://github-search-lsgqqu1zu-volha-ivanovas-projects.vercel.app/).

 ## Features